rsfutch77/everdell_ai/software_descriptions/data-visualization-description.md

 2. **Strategy Analysis**: The card play frequency and resource choice charts help understand the AI's strategic preferences
 3. **Decision-Making Insights**: The card interaction charts provide insights into how the AI makes decisions with specific cards
 4. **Performance Evaluation**: The score charts help evaluate the AI's performance over time
+5. **AI Behavior Analysis**: The specialized charts for specific cards (Undertaker, Teacher, etc.) provide detailed insights into how the AI interacts with these cards

 ## Limitations and Future Improvements